-Dave Attwood: Bath second row set for Toulon loan
+Dave Attwood: Bath second row joins Toulon on loan

 - From the section Rugby Union

-Bath are set to loan second row Dave Attwood to Toulon for the rest of the season, reports BBC Radio Bristol.
+Bath second row Dave Attwood has joined French Top 14 side Toulon on loan for the rest of the season.

-A deal has been agreed by Bath to allow Attwood to "mentally and physically refresh" after recent injuries.
+The deal was agreed by Bath to allow Attwood to "mentally and physically refresh" after recent injuries.

-Attwood, 30, won the last of his 24 England caps against South Africa in November 2016.
+The 30-year-old won the last of his 24 England caps against South Africa in November 2016.

-The former Bristol and Gloucester lock has made 13 appearances in all competitions this season for the Blue, Black and Whites, scoring three tries.
+The former Bristol and Gloucester lock has not played for the Blue, Black and Whites this season because of injury, after 13 appearances last term.

+"I remain absolutely committed to Bath and am hugely appreciative of all the support from the club and our supporters," he told the club website.

+"This will be really helpful to me as a player, and person, in the longer term and that in turn will benefit the team here.